nazmulsiddique/Login-Page-Customizer/readme.txt

 == Description ==
-The Login Page Customizer plugin will help you to enable a custom login page to your WordPress website.
+The Login Page Customizer WP plugin will help you to enable a custom login page to your WordPress website.
 If you want to customize your basic admin login page then this plugin will be helpful for you.

 *   [Need Help?](https://www.ghatailit.com/contact/)